Skip to content

 If you need deep cabinet volume for platters and serving pieces, sideboards and buffets are usually the better fit.
 If you host often and want standing service, buffet table furniture makes the top surface feel purposeful.
 If you want a lower line that keeps the dining room feeling open, choose a dining room credenza or credenza cabinet.

 Drawers are better for linens, cutlery, and paper.
-That’s why a credenza with drawers tends to feel more useful day to day.
+That is why a credenza with drawers tends to feel more useful day to day.
 Doors are better for bulky items and bottles.
-If you’re choosing a console table with drawers, use them for the small stuff that otherwise ends up visible.
+If you are choosing a console table with drawers, use them for the small stuff that otherwise ends up visible.

 Yes.
-That’s part of the appeal.
-A modern credenza is one of the most flexible silhouettes in modern furniture.
+That flexibility is part of the appeal.
+A modern credenza is one of the most versatile silhouettes in modern furniture.
 For media, prioritize ventilation and cord management.
 For an office credenza, prioritize drawers and internal organization.

 Treat the top surface like a composition, not a storage shelf.
 Use containment, a tray or box, a lamp for warmth, and one intentional object.
 The rest belongs inside.
 This is where a console table with storage quietly earns its keep.